Crossedfall/crossed-cogs/README.md

 --

 _Note:_ While the required `mysql-connector-python` package should be installed automatically..
-If you get an error when using the notes cog where the `mysql-connector-python` module wasn't found, please ensure it is installed either by using your favorite terminal or (with the debug flag enabled on your bot) `[p]pipinstall mysql-connector-python` where `[p]` is your prefix.
+If you get an error when using the notes cog where the `mysql-connector-python` module wasn't found, please ensure it is installed either by using your favorite terminal or (with the debug flag enabled on your bot) `[p]pipinstall aiomysql` where `[p]` is your prefix.

 ---

 ### Status:

-The status cog operates by probing the server with a `?status` request and then parses that information out in a readable format, see the below example on how that might look.
+The status cog operates by probing the server with a `[p]status` request and then parses that information out in a readable format, see the below example on how that might look.

 |                      Online                       |                      Offline                      |
 | :-----------------------------------------------: | :-----------------------------------------------: |